Optimize Exterior Paint Dry Time with Curing Additives

 According to Technavio, the alkyd resin market is expected to grow by a CAGR of over 3% between 2019 and 2023.
 Growth is expected predominantly in the APAC region, followed by North America and EMEA, due to increases in industrialization and construction.

 The rise of the alkyd resin’s popularity is predominantly due to its strong weathering properties and cost benefits.
 Alkyds, however, depend on metal carboxylate driers to achieve full curing.
 Such driers are known to reduce efficiency when paints are applied at high humidity and low temperature conditions.

 Borchi® OXY-Coat, a high performance cobalt-free drier catalyst, provides robust alkyd-based formulations, allowing for application under any weather condition.
 This drying solution can be used in both exterior and interior paint.

-How does Borchi® OXY-Coat support drying performance of coatings in extreme weather conditions?
+How can Borchi OXY-Coat support the performance of your coating formulations in extreme weather conditions?